Shop Local & Help Small Businesses Thrive

 - Products and services are original and can be personalised to suit the customer.
 They are also more unique, and only produced in small batches.

-- You’re ensuring business owners can survive in a competitive market by supporting a neighbouring company when the country faces a recession.
-You’re helping companies create jobs and infrastructure in your community.
-You are also assisting in creating an identity and forming a unique and distinct personality and culture in your community.
+- You’re ensuring business owners can survive competitively by supporting a neighbouring company when the country faces a recession.
+You’re helping companies create jobs and infrastructure in your vicinity.
+You are also assisting in creating an identity and forming a unique and distinct personality and culture in your area.

-- Every Pound matters: Your spending power makes a difference in the community, helps grow small businesses, and boosts job creation.
-When you purchase goods this way, you’re not just supporting a neighbouring company: you’re investing in your community, in the dreams of the people who run these small neighbouring businesses and their employees.
+- Every Pound matters: Your spending power makes a difference in the neighbourhood, helps grow small businesses, and boosts job creation.
+When you purchase goods this way, you’re not just supporting a neighbouring company: you’re investing in your neighbourhood, in the dreams of the people who run these small neighbouring businesses and their employees.

 - You’re fostering entrepreneurship and innovation.
-You ensure your community can create innovative, bespoke products and services.
-You’re also generating income for the community so it can thrive.
+You ensure your neighbourhood can create innovative, bespoke products and services.
+You’re also generating income for the area so it can thrive.

-- Purchasing from businesses in your area offers you as a customer a much more enjoyable experience, one that is personal, too.
+- Purchasing from businesses in your area offers you a much more enjoyable experience, one that is personal, too.

 -